Suhaniterway/Suhaniterway-github-page/README.md

 <!-- TO DO: add more details about me later -->

 Hi, I'm Suhani.
-You might recognize me as GitHub's mascot.
+You might recognize me as my parent's child.

 <details open>
 <summary>My top Languages</summary>